-Launched in October 2006 (Metop-A) and September 2012 (Metop-B), they are the first European polar-orbiting satellites dedicated to operational meteorology.
+Launched in October 2006 (Metop-A), September 2012 (Metop-B) and November 2018, they are the first European polar-orbiting satellites dedicated to operational meteorology.
 The Metop satellites carry onboard a set of state-of-the-art sounding and imaging instruments that offer improved remote sensing capabilities to both meteorologists and climatologists.
 The Metop series is part of the Initial Joint Polar-Orbiting Operational Satellite System (IJPS) constellation, along with the NOAA-18 and NOAA-19 satellites.
-The last satellite in the Metop series, Metop-C, was launched in November 2018 and it is expected to be fully operational in summer 2019.

 - Orbit: sun-synchronous polar orbit, morning orbit 09:30 local time descending node)

 - Inclination: 98.7° to the Equator

 - Dimensions: height 17.6 m, length 6.7 m, width 5.4 m (in-orbit configuration)